About the Library

 The John W. Anderson Library and Conference Center houses a collection of nearly half a million books, periodical volumes and 200,000 government publications.
 Named after philanthropist John W. Anderson, the library is a state of the art building with modern technology, ergonomic seating, designated study and research areas, and a small café.

-Special purpose areas include the Calumet Regional Archives, the Northwest Indiana Center for Data and Analysis, the Lake County Central Law Library, the Educational Resources Room, and facilities for the visually disabled.
-The library is backed up by the 7 million bound volumes and 26 million other materials in the system wide Indiana University Libraries.
+Special purpose areas include the Calumet Regional Archives, the Northwest Indiana Center for Data and Analysis, the Lake County Central Law Library, and facilities for the visually impaired.
+The library is supported by the 7 million bound volumes and over 25 million periodicals other materials in the Indiana University Libraries system.
 Books and periodical articles in the Bloomington, Indianapolis, and other regional campus libraries can be obtained quickly for students and faculty through the IUN System Services Office.